 This course is a continuation of the in-depth study of the theory, principles, and procedures of the measurement, recording, and reporting of financial accounting information according to generally accepted accounting principles.
 Prerequisite: ACCT 3335.
-(Capstone course must be taken at ETBU).

 ACCT 3337 Cost Accounting (3)